Updated August 2023

 Either way, don’t miss out on a stop at the Phoenix Shop for a chance to pick up some local art or crafts.

 Thinking of staying in Big Sur for a night or two?
 You have a few very different options.
 Accommodations here tend to be either a) very basic or b) very high-end.
-The Big Sur Lodge or Fernwood Resort both offer comfortable rooms in fabulous settings.
-But if you are looking to truly splurge and want to be on the coast in the most luxurious environment, head for the Post Ranch Inn.
+The Big Sur Lodge and Fernwood Resort both offer comfortable rooms in fabulous settings.
+But if you are looking to splurge truly and want to be on the coast in the most luxurious environment, head for the Post Ranch Inn.

 Hiking and Camping in Big Sur